 When a patient has Cauda Equina Syndrome time is of the essence to provide treatment to enable them to make the best possible recovery.
-The longer the delay in treatment commencing the longer the compression continues and therefore the greater the long term neurological damage.
+The longer the delay in treatment commencing the longer the compression continues and therefore the greater the long-term neurological damage.

-In order to treat this condition surgery is required to relieve pressure on the nerves within the spine.
+In order to treat this condition, surgery is required to relieve pressure on the nerves within the spine.
 It may also be necessary for the patient to be prescribed corticosteroids to reduce swelling.
 If this condition has been caused by an infection it may be necessary for antibiotics to be prescribed.
 Alternatively, if the condition has been caused by a tumour, chemotherapy or radiation therapy may be required after the surgery.

 How can negligence occur when a person has Cauda Equina Syndrome?

-Clinical Negligence may occur when treating a patient with Cauda Equina Syndrome if:
+Medical Negligence may occur when treating a patient with Cauda Equina Syndrome if:

 - There has been a delay to recognise warning signs of this condition;